Comprehensive Basic Science Exam (CBSE)

 The NBME CBSE exam has proven to be a good predictor of student performance on the USMLE Step 1 exam.
 In an effort to assess the readiness of RUSM students to pass the USMLE Step 1 on their ‘first attempt’, RUSM requires that students first pass the NBME CBSE.

-Students are required to take the NBME CBSE at the end of their final Foundations of Medicine semester.
+Students are required to take the NBME CBSE at the end of their final Medical Sciences semester.
 An unexcused absence from the NBME CBSE will result in a failing grade for the Foundations of Medicine course.
-On the rare occasion a student may be excused from taking the first attempt in Dominica as scheduled at the end of medical sciences, an excused absence will prevent the student from failing the FM course, but not prevent a “0” being recorded as their first attempt.
+On the rare occasion a student may be excused from taking the first attempt as scheduled at the end of Medical Sciences, an excused absence will prevent the student from failing the FM course, but not prevent a “0” being recorded as their first attempt.
 Students must obtain a passing score, as determined by the Dean, prior to being verified to take USMLE Step 1.

 Students are given a total three attempts to obtain a passing grade on the NBME CBSE and must pass:

 Any student who is not prepared to sit for their final attempt has the option to personally withdraw from the university prior to the date of their scheduled exam.
-Requests to withdraw can be submitted to Registrar@RossU.edu.
+Requests to withdraw must be submitted directly to the Office of the Registrar at Registrar@RossU.edu.
 Once the student feels they are prepared can apply for readmission.
 Readmission is not guaranteed.
 Students who are readmitted to sit for the NBME CBSE will be given a new deadline and will have a single attempt to pass the exam.
 Failure to pass the exam will result in the student being subject to dismissal.

 Any student failing to pass the NBME CBSE within three attempts is subject to dismissal.
 Students who matriculate on or after 9/1/18 and are subsequently dismissed for failing NBME CBSE on theirfinal attempt will not be eligible to appeal.
 Please refer to “AppealsProcess for Academic Dismissals” section for more information.